- You do not have any products in your shopping cart yet.

 - Humidity: approximately 45–60 %

-Within this range, the wood still works but within a normal, non-critical frame.
+Within this range, the wood still works but within a normal, non-critical scope.
 Anything significantly warmer, colder, or drier causes unnecessary stress in the wood.

-How Do You Properly Care for Oiled, Waxed, or Sealed Surfaces?
+How to Properly Care for Oiled, Waxed, or Sealed Surfaces?

 What does an “open-pored” surface mean for your daily life?